This rich and meaty gumbo recipe is a no-fail crowd-pleaser!

 - 4 green onions sliced

-- Heat 2 tablespoons oil over medium-high heat in a large pot.
-Add chicken and sausage and cook until you get a deep crust.
+- Add chicken and sausage to the pot and cook until you get a deep crust.
 Do not stir too much.
-Remove from pan and set aside.

-- Add onion, celery and bell peppers.
-Cook 5 minutes.
+- Once the roux reaches the desired color, add onion, celery, and bell peppers.
+Cook for 5 minutes.

-- Add okra, garlic, and seasonings.
-Cook an additional 5 minutes.
+- Add okra, garlic, and seasonings and cook for an additional 5 minutes.
 The mixture will appear a bit stringy.

-- Add meat and broth.
-Simmer uncovered 30 minutes, add green onions and half of the parsley.
-Simmer an additional 30 minutes or until it reaches desired consistency.
+- Add green onions and half of the parsley.
+Simmer for an additional 30 minutes or until it reaches desired consistency.

-- Remove bay leaves and serve over rice.
+- Remove bay leaves and serve over rice with remaining parsley.